UncleBarney/dry-dock/cse/local/README.md

   - under cse/stack, run "docker-compose up"
   - stop the whole app by running "docker-compose stop", kill using "docker compose kill"

-develop against the local setup:
+# develop against the local setup
   - start the whole setup using "docker-compose up", and you will have a clean cse environment. please note at this point, you are still not able to use cse yet. you will have to register a channel.
   - in order to use cse, you need to create a record in redis. you can do that by: